Best Tablets 2021

 The Apple iPad (2019) is a couple hundred dollars more than the Amazon Fire HD 10, but it does so much more.
-The A10 Fusion processor is much better at handling games and day-to-day tablet tasks.
+The A12X Bionic processor is much better at handling games and day-to-day tablet tasks.

 The camera is fine, but you’re better off using a new iPhone for snapping pics.
 Fortunately, the iPad’s sound is clear, and you can use Bluetooth or the headphone jack to pipe music straight into your ears.

 All in all, there’s not much to say about the Apple iPad because it just works.
-If you’re looking for an on-the-go tablet companion to manage your day-to-day tasks without letting you down, the iPad is your best choice.
+If you’re looking for an on-the-go tablet companion to manage your day-to-day tasks without letting you down, the iPad is the best tablet for you.

 - Shifts smoothly between laptop and tablet